me-redteam/methodologies/Web_Application/test.md

 4.4.
 Test for `Path Traversal`, by performing input vector enumeration and analyze the input validation functions presented in the web application, you can use burpsuite intruder adn repeater.

+4.5.
+Check if is it possible to access that resource even if you are not authenticated.

+4.6.
+Check if is it possible to access that resource after the log-out.

+4.7.
+Check if is it possible to access functions and resources that should be accessible to a user that holds a different role or privilege.

 ## 5. Session Management Testing
 5.1.
 Identify actual session cookie out of bulk cookies in the application, as most of the application has many cookies, so you need to identify which one is the session cookie.